1982 Jaguar XJ-S H.E. coupe

 Jaguar XJ-S coupe

 With its flying buttresses in the rear, the basic XJ-S exterior design from 1976 was nothing if not distinctive.
-Standard equipment included power steering and four-wheel power disk brakes.
-15-inch aluminum wheels were paired with Pirelli 215/70VR15 tires.
+Standard equipment included power-assisted rack and pinion steering and four-wheel power disk brakes.
+15-inch five spoke cast aluminum-alloy wheels were paired with Pirelli 215/70VR15 tires (a size still readily available).

 Inside, the buyer received air conditioning with automatic temperature control, leather seats, power windows, power mirrors, intermittent windshield wipers, cruise control, and an AM/FM stereo cassette with Dolby and metal tape capability.
 Burl elm on the dashboard and door panels was a new addition to the still somewhat cramped interior for 1982.

 The Jaguar XJ-S has good club support, and there are some restoration parts available.
-There’s also a free 738 page (!) ebook written by an XJ-S H.E. owner named Kirby Palm available with much hard-earned advice.
+There’s also a free 738-page (!) ebook written by an XJ-S H.E. owner named Kirby Palm which features much hard-earned advice.
 Keeping an XJ-S at 100% is non-trivial—as it is with so many high-end eighties cars.
 Current discussions in the XJ-S portion of the Jag-lovers forums are replete with transmission issues, brake system replacements, gas tank challenges, and ECU problems.

 Make mine Racing Green Metallic, please.